zerochina2020/zeroreport/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.zero-china.zeroreport-spring-boot-starter' is invalid and this project uses 'com.zerochina.zeroreportspringbootstarter' instead.
+* The original package name 'com.zero-china.zeroreport-spring-boot-starter' is invalid and this project uses 'com.zerochina.report' instead.

 # Getting Started